 Think making lasagna has to be difficult?
-Not with this super simple recipe.
+Not with this super simple freezer lasagna recipe.
 You don’t even need to purchase oven-ready lasagna noodles.
 This dish also makes a great freezer meal if you are doing a lot of cooking for the month.
-Ready for one of the easiest, most delicious pasta recipes ever?
-Here’s how to make easy lasagna!
+Use the basic freezer lasagna recipe to start, then customize using one of the other freezer lasagna recipes as an idea to design your own freezer lasagna recipe creation.
+Can you freeze homemade lasagna?
+Definitely!
+How do you make a homemade frozen lasagna?
+Whether you call it lasagna or lasagne, this is one of the best make-ahead lasagna recipes ever.
+Here’s how to make easy, homemade, freezer-friendly lasagna!

 1/2 to 1 pound ground beef

 3/4 cup water